Headaches - tension

 - Intensity of the pain

 - Associated symptoms, such as visual disturbances or nausea and vomiting.
 (These are seen most often with migraines.)

 - Behavior during a headache.
 Different behaviors may help distinguish between migraine and tension headaches.
 People with tension headaches tend to relieve pain by massaging the scalp, temples, or the nape of the neck.
 People with migraines are more likely to press the forehead and temples or to apply a cold pack to the area.

 You should also report any other conditions that might be associated with headache, such as any:

 - Chronic or recent illness and their treatments

 - Current medications or recent withdrawal from any drugs, including over-the-counter or natural remedies

 - History of caffeine, alcohol, or drug abuse

-The doctor will also ask about the patient's general medical and family history, particularly concerning headaches or other neurological diseases.
+The provider will also ask about your general medical and family history, particularly concerning headaches or other neurological diseases.